gilliorem/philosophers/README.md

 - Philosophers do not know if another philosopher is about to die.
 - Needless to say, philosophers should avoid dying!

-*"Why the fuck do we need need threads to do this project ?"*
+*"Why the fuck do we even need threads to do this project ?"*

-Because philosophers are not like women, they can only do one thing at a time: they can either eat, sleep, or think.
+Because philosophers are not like women, they can only do one thing at the same time: and to prevent death, they will need to do things *synchronously*.

-While a philosopher is eating for example, another one can be sleeping, so they can act in concurrency.
+While a philosopher is eating for example, another one might be sleeping or thinking.
-One is doing something while anoother one is doing something else (which will prevent early death).
-And thread is making this possible.
+Multithreading is making this possible.
-The difficulty of this simuation is that every philosopher can eat within `time_to_die` without dying.
+The difficulty is that every philosopher needs to eat within `time_to_die` holding two forks.

-And they need 2 forks to eat.
+Now,
+When I first started, at this point in the project, **I had no fucking clue of what I was suppose to do**.
+Even though I roughly understand how threads can work together, regarding the *dining philosophers* problem, I didn't know what to do.

+So here, I will break down the whole *simulation* layer and explaining it the way I understand it.
-Thread (worker/philosopher/cooker) can be seen as a specific task executor. something that will execute the production pipeline.
+Thread (worker/philosopher/cooker) can be seen as a specific task executor. something that will execute a task in a *production pipeline*
-The main is part of the main thread
-One example is "printing"
+For example is "printing"
-to print, we need :a printer (which is the fork) and the workers can print 5 times, but that means that they will have to "queue" because the printer is a shared resource. one at a time. and it is a prequirement though, while not printing, our worker (philosophers) can do something else simultanously: (think or sleep)
+to print, we need :a printer (which is the Thread) if we have 5 printers we can print 5 different document in the same time Now in printer there is ink.
+Let's say that the 5 printers share the same ink
+In order to have the correct color-printed-document, each printer must pick the correct amount of ink as they print. so they will need to "lock ink black and blue for example", take the right amount and print and "unlock". if we dont lock, we might endup having a document with 5 colors instead of one though, while not printing, it can do something else: cleaning...

 back to the printer/writer.
 the sharable resource can be a printer and the local sharable resource (yes, another one, can be the pen.).